gboduljak/seam-carving/README.md

 ### The optimal seam algorithm

 For the sake of simplicity, we will consider only vertical seams in this discussion.
-Because of symmetry of the problem, we can argue in this way.
+By the symmetry of the problem, we can argue in this way.

 <img src="./readme-resources/choices.png" alt="algorithm choices" width=250 height=250 />

-We can solve the seam computation problem using dynamic programming after observing an important characteristic of the problem:
+We can solve the seam computation problem using dynamic programming due to an important characteristic of the problem:

 - **Optimal substructure**